kaist-ina/BWA-MEME/README.md

 ## Notes

 * BWA-MEME requires at least 64 GB RAM (with minimal acceleration BWA-MEME requires 38GB of memory).
-For WGS runs on human genome (>32 threads), it is recommended to have 128-192 GB RAM.
+For WGS runs on human genome (>32 threads) with full acceleration of BWA-MEME, it is recommended to have 140-192 GB RAM.

 ## Citation